-In addition, when attending the school simcha, we remind everyone to abide by the dress code in the Parent-Student Handbook, which outlines the visitor dress code.
-Women should wear skirts or dresses that are at least knee length.
-Men should wear kippot and married women should have their head covered during tefila.
-All visitors are expected to wear shirts with sleeves and no shorts or denim bottoms are permitted.
+In addition, when attending the school simcha, we remind everyone to abide by the dress code in the Parent-Student Handbook, which states that "Visitors to our school are expected to to comply with the dress code of our students.
+Women should wear skirts or dresses.
+Men should wear kippot, and married women should have their heads covered during tefila.
+All visitors are expected to wear shirts with sleeves, and no denim bottoms are permitted."

 In order to establish a sense of class unity, the NSHA PTA has established the Bar/Bat Mitzvah Simcha Fund.
-In lieu of gifts, each family makes a contribution when their child is in 6th grade in the amount of \$360 to their child's class Bar/Bat Mitzvah Simcha Fund.
+In lieu of gifts, each family makes a contribution in the amount of \$360 to their child's class Bar/Bat Mitzvah Simcha Fund.
 Upon becoming a Bar or Bat Mitzvah, each child will receive three (3) \$100 State of Israel Bonds.
 All bonds will mature five (5) years after their issue date, at which time the \$300 purchase amount will be paid together with all interest accrued to your child.
 The purchase of the State of Israel Bonds reflects our steadfast support or our Jewish homeland.
-The remainder of the funds collected will be used as a class tzedakah donation to a cause which will be determined by the class.
+The remainder of the funds collected will be used as a class tzedakah donation to a cause determined by the class.

-This Class Bar/Bat Mitzvah Simcha Fund takes place of all gifts between students of that graduating class and between all students of the Middle School.
+This Class Bar/Bat Mitzvah Simcha Fund takes the place of all gifts between students of that graduating class and between all students of the Middle School.
 Individual gifts are strongly discouraged.
-Graduating classes since 2007 have participated in this fund and it has been a tremendous success!
+Graduating classes since 2007 have participated in this fund, which has been a tremendous success!